-The Clearblue Digital Ovulation Test is an easy-to-use home ovulation test that is over 99% accurate at detecting the luteinising hormone (LH) surge,2 and which provides easier and more accurate reading in consumers' hands than traditional line tests.1
+The Clearblue Digital Ovulation Test is an easy-to-use home ovulation test, which is over 99% accurate in detecting the LH surge,1 and which provides easier and more accurate reading in consumers' hands than traditional line tests.2

-Proven method of detecting Peak Fertility
+Proven method of detecting peak fertility

 There are only a few days per cycle when a woman is fertile and can conceive.
-Evidence shows that this fertile window usually spans 6 days, starting approximately 5 days prior to ovulation and ending on the day of ovulation itself.3 The day of ovulation and the preceding day are the two most fertile days in a woman's cycle; these are known as her days of Peak Fertility.4
+Evidence shows that this fertile window usually spans 6 days, starting approximately 5 days prior to ovulation and ending on the day of ovulation itself.
+The day before, and day of ovulation are the two most fertile days in a woman's cycle; these are her days of peak fertility.

-Predicting when ovulation occurs can be beneficial for women who are trying to conceive; however, even women actively trying to conceive can have an inaccurate perception of their day of ovulation.5 Data show that women who are aware of their peak fertile days have an increased likelihood of conceiving when compared to women who are unaware of their ovulatory pattern.^{6,7} The Clearblue Digital Ovulation Test helps women to pinpoint the two most fertile days in their cycle by measuring levels of LH.
-LH levels rise rapidly 24-36 hours prior to ovulation (i.e. during the time of Peak Fertility - see Figure One).8 Various studies show that this surge in LH is an accurate and reliable marker of impending ovulation.9-13 Extensive laboratory studies have shown that the Clearblue Digital Ovulation Test is over 99% accurate at detecting the pre-ovulatory LH surge.2
+Predicting when ovulation occurs can be beneficial for women who are trying to conceive; however even women actively trying to conceive can have an inaccurate perception of their day of ovulation.5 Data show that women who are aware of their peak fertile days have an increased likelihood of conceiving when compared to women who are unaware of their ovulatory pattern.^{6,7} The Clearblue Digital Ovulation Test helps women to pinpoint the two most fertile days in their cycle by measuring levels of luteinising hormone (LH).
+LH levels rise rapidly 24-36 hours prior to ovulation (i.e. during the time of peak fertility - see Figure One)8 and various studies show that this 'LH surge' is an accurate and reliable marker of impending ovulation.9-13 Extensive laboratory studies have shown that the Clearblue Digital Ovulation Test is over 99% accurate at detecting the pre-ovulatory LH surge.1